 A little bashful, but a lot lovingMalania (9133)

-Although Malania is non-verbal, she finds many ways to communicate, from ASL to a communication board.
-She can be bashful at times, and will hide her face in her hands if she feels like she’s getting too much attention.
-She responds well to direct instructions, and if done consistently, Malania can complete tasks without being asked.
-She enjoys helping around the house with simple tasks like clearing the dishes after a meal.
-Malania loves to snack, and she’s a pretty adventurous eater who can feed herself with minimal assistance.
-(She’s especially a fan of peanut butter and blueberries — but not together!)
-Malania enjoys being outside on the swings or trampoline.
-Musical and light-up toys are also a big hit with this girl!
+Although Malania is non-verbal, she finds ways to communicate, from ASL to a communication board.
+She can be bashful, and will hide her face in her hands if she feels like she’s getting too much attention.
+She enjoys helping with simple tasks like clearing the dishes after a meal.
+Direct instructions are helpful, and if done consistently, Malania can complete tasks without being asked.